integer-net/Solr/doc/manual.md

 #### Position of Filters

 Filters can be displayed either in the left column next to the list of products or above the products.
 The latter is recommended if you have a rather narrow template.

+#### Maximum number of Filter Options per Filter

+If there are many filter options for a filter, for the sake of clarity you can limit the number of displayed filter values.
+Entering the value "0" means that all filter values will be displayed.

+#### Sort Filter Options alphabetically

+Usually filter options are sorted by number of results.
+In some cases it makes sense to sort them alphabetically instead.
+To activate alphabetical sorting, set the value to "Yes".

 #### Solr Priority of Category Names